TheOnlyWayUp/TheOnlyWayUp/README.md

 **AI/ML**
 - SpaCy (NLP), Tensorflow (Machine Learning), Keras (Deep Learning/Artificial Neural Networks)
+- I'm fluent with Neural Networks, Transformers, Decision Trees, and Nearest Neighbour Algorithms.
+- Vector Databases, Embeddings, Similarity Searching, the like.
+I understand AI/ML at a theoretical level and can implement all of these concepts in pure Python.

 **Data Visualization**
 - Tableau, Grafana, Google Charts, PowerBI, Seaborn, and Matplotlib